r-a-y/bp-pms-for-friends/readme.txt

 Tested up to: WP 4.8 & BuddyPress 2.9
 Stable tag: 1.1

-This plugin only allows friends and site administrators to send private messages on your BuddyPress site.
+Only allow friends and site administrators to send private messages on your BuddyPress site.

 == Description ==